Ivo-Balbaert/The_Way_to_Jai/book/6_bool_and_number_types.md

 Integer division truncates.
 Modulo operator % doesn't work for floats.
 There are no increment (++) or decrement (--) operators.

-Division by zero results in a compile-time error if the compiler can see it, but in most cases you get a runtime panic with a stack strace; see line (1) and following.
+Division by zero results in a compile-time error if the compiler can see it, but with variables you get a runtime panic with a stack strace; see line (1) and following.

 ### 6.2.3 - Mixing of different types
-Different int types can be mixed, int and float types cannot: see line (2).
+Different int types can be mixed, but int and float types cannot: see line (2).
 Addition (+) is only defined for numbers, not for strings, as we see in line (3).

-Line (4) and following: Any number literal or variable can be assigned to a variable if the variable has a ‘bigger’ type than the literal (widening), that is: if it can accommodate the literal; this is _implicit conversion_.
+Line (4) and following: Any number literal or variable can be assigned to a variable if the variable has a 'bigger' type than the literal (so called widening), that is: if it can accommodate the literal; this is _implicit conversion_.
 For example, s8, s16, u32 will automatically cast to s64.
 But in many cases, Jai blocks the conversion, when the receiving type is too small, or when you want to put a signed integer into an unsigned type.

 Conversions cause a lot of bugs in C/C++, that’s why Jai only allows implicit type conversions that make sense.

 ### 6.2.4 - Casting of values
-Line (5) and following: In cases where the compiler indicates an assignment is not possible (for example: to put a bigger type into a smaller type), you can try to force an explicit cast (conversion) with :    **n = cast(type) m;**
+Line (5) and following: In cases where the compiler indicates an assignment is not possible (for example: to put a bigger type into a smaller type), you can try to force an explicit cast (conversion) with :    **n = cast(Type) m;**
+casting m to type Type and assigning the result to n.

 Casting will not always work as you can see in line (6).
 Cast operations check the range of the value they are casting; if information is lost, that's an error, but it's a runtime error:

 Explicit cast of a float to an int works, but the value is truncated, as you see in line (7):

-If you're rally sure what you're doing, you can turn off the check at runtime with:  **cast, no_check(type)** `b = cast, no_check(u8) a;`
+If you're really sure what you're doing, you can turn off the check at runtime with:  **cast, no_check(type)** `b = cast, no_check(u8) a;`
 This gives an added performance bonus.

-If there is information loss, you can _truncate_ the bits you don't care about, when you are very sure nothing wrong will happen with:
+If there is information loss, you can _truncate_ the bits you don't care about, when you are very sure nothing wrong will happen:
 **cast, trunc(type)**

 !!
 At this time (Jan 2023), math bounds checks are not yet implemented: casting checks for overflow, when the compiler can check it with constant values.
 For an example of overflow, see 26.19_modify4.
 One way of taking care of this with polymorph procedures is to write an #modify that checks the type, see § 26.10 !!